Skip to content

 Configure firewall

-The sentry machine must have the following ports open to the world 0.0.0.0/0:
+The sentry machine must have the following ports accessible from the public internet 0.0.0.0/0:

-• 26656- Your Heimdall service will connect your node to other nodes using the Heimdall service.
+• Port 26656- Your Heimdall service will connect your node to other nodes’ Heimdall service.

-• 30303- Your Bor service will connect your node to other nodes using the Bor service.
+• Port 30303- Your Bor service will connect your node to other nodes’ Bor service.

-However, if they use a VPN connection, they can allow incoming SSH connections only from the VPN IP address.
+If the sentry node utilizes a VPN connection, it may restrict incoming SSH connections solely to the VPN IP address.

 Start the sentry node

-You will first start the Heimdall service.
-Once the Heimdall service syncs, you will start the Bor service.
+First, start the Heimdall service.
+Once the Heimdall service is fully synced, start the Bor service.

 Start the Heimdall service